 - Open: Thursday – Sunday 11am – 7pm

-- Ealing residents free on Wednesday and Sunday, Art Pass holders get a discount
+- Ealing residents pay-what-you-can on first Thursday evenings and Sunday mornings, Art Pass holders get a discount

 Royal Academy